 Other stories that included the subject of wide-scale flood, which displaces or wipes out humans that inhabit the world include the Myth of Ziusudra, Atrahasis, and Genesis, through which there are many similarities and distinctions.
 The similarities are interesting and useful to students of mythology and anthropology for obvious reasons, since the motifs can be traced through space and time giving evidence that these cultures had ties to each other.
 The distinctions are, likewise, useful but perhaps for less obvious reasons.
 Where the stories depart can show how cultures evolve, differ, or intentionally accept or reject the motifs of other, contemporaneous or preceding cultures.

-I don’t pretend to be an expert on either cuneiform or ancient Mesopotamian languages and spent more than a few collective hours looking over some of the scripts and translations involving Gilgamesh and other ancient texts.
-I wouldn’t even consider myself a novice in the field and I defer willingly to any input others like Duane at Abnormal Interests might have to offer.
-The more I look at ancient cuneiform, however, the more I’m interested.
+I don’t pretend to be an expert on either cuneiform or ancient Mesopotamian languages and spent little more than a few collective hours looking over some of the scripts and translations involving Gilgamesh and other ancient texts.
+I wouldn’t even consider myself a novice in the field and I defer willingly to any input others who’ve spent much more time at this than I. The more I look at ancient cuneiform, however, the more I’m fascinated.

 I’ll post Part II in a day or so, where I’ll look more closely at the flood myth in Gilgamesh and how it relates to other Mesopotamian texts, including the Noachian myth.
 I’ll also include a short bibliography that I used for those interested in following up or finding additional sources.